chile / chilᐧe / ’Chilē / noun:

 Note how the poblano has very little capsaicin?
 Good to know right?
 Also note how the serrano is about twice as strong as the jalapeno, in other words it has twice the concentration of capsaicin inside.

-Dried chili peppers frequently have a different name from their fresh counterpart.
+Dried chile peppers frequently have a different name from their fresh counterpart.
 For example, a dried poblano isn’t called a dried poblano, it’s called an ancho pepper.
 Similarly, a dried smoked jalapeno is called a chipotle.

-Here are the most common dried chili peppers and their accompanying Scoville ratings:
+Here are the most common dried chile peppers and their accompanying Scoville ratings:

-There’s also one other chili pepper incarnation that wants to be in your cupboard:
+There’s also one other chile pepper incarnation that wants to be in your cupboard:

 OK, now on to the most important part.
 Where do you buy all these?

 Luckily fresh jalapenos are cultivated worldwide, so you’ll find these in the fresh produce section year round.
 Typically, the smaller serrano peppers will be right next to them.

 Poblanos are less common but worth the extra legwork.
 As an example, here in Vancouver you can find poblanos at specialty produce shops but usually not at the main supermarkets.

-Dried chili peppers are also becoming easier to source.
+Dried chile peppers are also becoming easier to source.
 Some gourmet marketplaces will have a dedicated dried pepper section.
 And there are loads of options for buying dried chiles online.

 ‘Chipotles in adobo sauce’ are frequently spotted in the Latin good section or ethnic food aisles of the main supermarket chains.

 And of course, if you have a Latin market in your area they’ll have just about everything you need.

-OK, chili pepper 101 is complete and hopefully you’ve got a kitchen full of new best friends.
-So what do you do with all these chili peppers?!!
+OK, chile pepper 101 is complete and hopefully you’ve got a kitchen full of new best friends.
+So what do you do with all these chile peppers?!!
 Start by getting good at making Tomato Jalapeno Salsa and Salsa Verde.
-Then it’s all downhill from there.
+Then it's all downhill from there.

 Here's some additional info on specific chiles: